 |Previously coded as:|

-2 x 1 hour lectures per week, 4 x 4 hour practical class per trimester.
+2 x 1 hour classes per week, 4 x 4 hour practicals per trimester.

 Spectroscopy, in its many and varied forms, is employed extremely widely in all areas of the physical, natural and life sciences.
 Consequently, this unit provides an introduction to the fundamental principles and applications of modern spectroscopy incorporating both the elucidation of molecular structure and the determination of chemical concentration.
 Areas of study will include the following: electromagnetic radiation and the mechanism of its interaction with matter; derivation, applications and limitations of the Lambert-Beer Law; interpretation of nuclear magnetic resonance, infrared and mass spectra of molecules; basic theory of molecular and atomic electronic absorption; instrumentation for molecular ultraviolet/visible and flame atomic absorption spectrophotometry.

 Three class tests (25% each) 75%, practical exercise (four laboratory sessions – single report) 25%

 All Commonwealth Supported Place (CSP), fee paying undergraduate and pre-2016 commencing students

 2016 commencing International and full fee paying postgraduate domestic students